-To conclude this analysis, in Fig. 2.12 we display the comparison between the PDF4LHC15 1469 baseline with the results of the PDF profiling of the LHeC pseudodata for the gluon (left) and 1470 quark singlet (right) for $Q = 10 \,\text{GeV}$.
-We show the cases where the pseudodata is generated 1471 using DGLAP calculations and where it is partially based on the GBW saturation model (for 1472 $x \leq 10^{-4}$).
-We find that the distortion induced by the mismatch between theory and pseudodata 1473 in the saturation case is typically larger than the PDF uncertainties expected once the LHeC 1474 constraints are taken into account.
-While of course in a realistic situation such a comparison 1475 would not be possible, the results of Fig. 2.12 show that saturation-induced effects are expected 1476 to be larger than the typical PDF errors in the LHeC era, and thus that it should be possible to 1477 tell them apart using for example tools such as the pull analysis of Fig. 2.11 or other statistical 1478 methods.
-1479
+To conclude this analysis, in Fig. 2.12 we display the comparison between the PDF4LHC15 baseline with the results of the PDF profiling of the LHeC pseudodata for the gluon (left) and quark singlet (right) for $Q=10\,\mathrm{GeV}$.
+We show the cases where the pseudodata is generated using DGLAP calculations and where it is partially based on the GBW saturation model (for $x\lesssim 10^{-4}$).
+We find that the distortion induced by the mismatch between theory and pseudodata in the saturation case is typically larger than the PDF uncertainties expected once the LHeC constraints are taken into account.
+While of course in a realistic situation such a comparison would not be possible, the results of Fig. 2.12 show that saturation-induced effects are expected to be larger than the typical PDF errors in the LHeC era, and thus that it should be possible to tell them apart using for example tools such as the pull analysis of Fig. 2.11 or other statistical methods.

-Figure 2.12: Comparison between the PDF4LHC15 baseline (green band) with the results of the profiling of the LHeC pseudodata for the gluon (left) and quark singlet (right) for Q = 10 GeV.
+Figure 2.12: Comparison between the PDF4LHC15 baseline (green band) with the results of the profiling of the LHeC pseudodata for the gluon (left) and quark singlet (right) for $Q = 10 \,\text{GeV}$.
 We show the cases where the pseudodata is generated using DGLAP calculations (red hatched band) and where it is partially based on the GBW saturation model (blue curve).

-1480 Summary
+Summary

-Here we have assessed the feasibility of disentangling DGLAP evolution from non-linear effects at 1481 the LHeC.
-By means of a QCD analysis where LHeC pseudodata is generated using a saturation 1482 model, we have demonstrated that the LHeC should be possible to identify non-linear effects 1483 with large statistical significance, provided their size is the one predicted by current calculations 1484 such as the that of [205] that have been tuned to HERA data.
-A more refined analysis would 1485 require to study whether or not small-x BFKL resummation effects can partially mask the 1486 impact of non-linear dynamics, though this is unlikely since the main difference arises in their 1487 Q^2 scaling.
-The discovery of non-linear dynamics would represent an important milestone for 1488 the physics program of the LHeC, demonstrating the onset of a new gluon-dominated regime of 1489 the strong interactions and paying the way for detailed studies of the properties of this new state 1490 of matter.
-Such discovery would have also implications outside nuclear and particle physics, for 1491 instance it would affect the theory predictions for the scattering of ultra-high energy neutrinos 1492 with matter [207].
-1493
+Here we have assessed the feasibility of disentangling DGLAP evolution from non-linear effects at the LHeC.
+By means of a QCD analysis where LHeC pseudodata is generated using a saturation model, we have demonstrated that the LHeC should be possible to identify non-linear effects with large statistical significance, provided their size is the one predicted by current calculations such as the that of [209] that have been tuned to HERA data.
+A more refined analysis would require to study whether or not small-x BFKL resummation effects can partially mask the impact of non-linear dynamics, though this is unlikely since the main difference arises in their Q^2 scaling.
+The discovery of non-linear dynamics would represent an important milestone for the physics program of the LHeC, demonstrating the onset of a new gluon-dominated regime of the strong interactions and paving the way for detailed studies of the properties of this new state of matter.
+Such discovery would have also implications outside nuclear and particle physics, for instance it would affect the theory predictions for the scattering of ultra-high energy neutrinos with matter [211].

-1494 2.2.3 Low x and the Longitudinal Structure Function F_L
+${1605}$ 2.2.3 Low x and the Longitudinal Structure Function F_L

-1495 DIS Cross Section and the Challenge to Access F_L
+1606 DIS Cross Section and the Challenge to Access F_L